ekernf01/network_collection/README.md

 For the Python API, consult the [companion package](https://github.com/ekernf01/load_networks).

-There is also an unfinished R API included as a script in this folder.
+There is also an R API included as a script in this folder.
 Usage:

 ```r
 source("R/load_networks.R")